 - Meet one or more indicators of economic need listed on the ACT Fee Waiver form.

 If you are eligible, you may use a maximum of two separate fee waivers total.
 The waiver is used once you register, even if you do not test on the requested test date.

 IMPORTANT: To take full advantage of the waiver, you must follow through and test on your registered test date.

 Fee waivers cover only the basic registration fee for your test option on a national test date, including up to four college choices (if you provide valid codes when you register).
-Waivers do not cover the late registration fee, test date or test center changes, standby fee, or any other services.
+Waivers do not cover the late registration fee, test date or test center changes, standby fee, additional score reports, or any other services.

 You cannot request a fee waiver directly from ACT; you must contact your high school counselor.
 If you receive an ACT Fee Waiver Form, follow the "Student Directions" on it for your registration method (or if requesting Special Testing).